Absolventa/ereignishorizont-client/README.md

 ## Usage

-- Get the URL you want to send the event to
+Get the URL you want to send the event to (example: www.event-girl.herokuapp.com/incoming_events)

-    - example: www.event-girl.herokuapp.com/incoming_events
-- Create an API token via the Event Girl application
+Create a remote side and get its API token via the Event Girl application.

-- Create an instance and start sending events:
+Create an instance and start sending events:

     client = EventGirl::Client.new('http://example.com', 'mytoken')
     client.send_event 'hello from event girl client'